ST10466666/IMAD-Assignment-2/README.md

 If you've added any new dependencies, make sure to sync Gradle again.

+### 3.Sync Gradle:
+If Android Studio prompts you to sync Gradle file, click "Sync Now".

+Alternatively, you can manually trigger a Gradle sync by going to "File">"Sync project with Gradle files".

+This step downlaod all the necessary libraries and dependencies defined in your build.gradle files.

 ### Build & Run on an emulator or physical device